Neurologic Physical Therapy Residency

 Become a clinical site

 By collaborating with ATSU, clinical sites benefit from recruitment and retention of highly qualified physical therapists in the area of neurologic physical therapy.
 Collaborating sites gain recognition by becoming an organization that engages in a residency program to promote excellent clinical practice.
-Clinical sites employ the resident, provide the resident and time for mentoring sessions, and provide the caseload conducive to the neurologic residency.
+Clinical sites employ the resident, provide the resident time for mentoring sessions, and provide the caseload conducive to the neurologic residency.

 Become a mentor +